Yo-yo: Rise of the ball bearing

 As popularity spread through the 1970s and 1980s, there were a number of innovations in yo-yo technology, primarily regarding the connection between the string and the axle.
 In 1979, dentist and yo-yo celebrity Tom Kuhn patented the "No Jive 3-in-1" yo-yo, creating the world's first "take-apart" yo-yo, which enabled yo-yo players to change the axle.

 Swedish bearing company SKF briefly manufactured novelty yo-yos with ball bearings in 1984.
 In 1990, Kuhn introduced the SB-2 yo-yo that had an aluminum transaxle, making it the first successful ball-bearing yo-yo.
+The SB2 was originally offered only in a natural silver color, but as time went on, it became available in many different colors, with various decorative embellishments.

 In all transaxle yo-yos, ball bearings significantly reduce friction when the yo-yo is spinning, enabling longer and more complex tricks.
 Subsequent yo-yo players used this ability to their advantage, creating new tricks that had not been possible with fixed-axle designs.

 There are many new types of ball bearings in the market which deviate from the original design and/or material of the standard stainless steel ball bearing.
 For example, a certain type of bearing has an inward facing curved surface, to prevent the string from rubbing on the sides of the yo-yo, which would cause unwanted friction when performing intricate string tricks.
 Other manufacturers replicate this with a similar inwardly curved surface, but use minor modifications.
 Some high-end bearings use ceramic composites in the balls of the bearing, to reduce internal friction, again making for a smoother spinning yo-yo.
 Precious materials such as ruby have also been used as a material in prototype ball bearings for its properties such as extreme hardness.
 The material was first tested in a prototype bearing made by Wolf Yoyo Works in May 2018.